-You can apply polyurethane over enamel paint to increase the durability and moisture resistance of the finish.
-When dry, it forms a glossy clear coat that protects the enamel paint from water, moisture, scratches, and other damage.
+You can apply polyurethane over enamel paint to increase the durability of the finish by protecting it from water, moisture, scratches, and other damage.

 Polyurethane is a topical topcoat, meaning it doesn’t need to penetrate the surface to stick.
 So, it will stick to the glossy layer of enamel paint.